pierrejacques/IPA.js/README.en.md

 }); // false
 ```

 The `.guarantee` method fix the lengths according to the _length strategy_.
+The `.pop` method is called if the length requires diminution.
+If the length requires enlargement the `.guarantee` method is recursively called on it's new items.

 > The _length strategy_ defines the processing method when the lengths unmatch.
 There're 4 optional strategies:
 > - **most(default)**: match the lengths to the most high-frequency length